sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Prints the Results
 ------------------

-It prints the result after executing query for state counts by SQL Node.
+It prints the results after executing query for state counts by SQL Node.

 Processor Configuration